wds4/DCoSL/dips/conceptGraph/README.md

 - 904 new wordType: set
 - 904b new wordType: superset
 - 905 publication of a word over nostr

-- 906 abstraction: graph database, thread, class, class thread: classDefinition as generalization of (jsonSchema, classNode as generalization of wordType -superset-set-instance
+- 906 class thread
-- 907 concept
+- 907 new wordType: concept
+- 908 new wordType: graph (formerly called: schema)

+drafts not yet made
-- 908 concept graph
+- 90* concept graph

 - 909 new wordType: property
 - 910 new wordType: schema (change to graph?)